bsrevanth2011/GravelDB/README.md

 ## Build and run

-- The config Yaml file in the project has a default 5 node cluster configuration.
+- The application.yml file in the project has a default 5 node cluster configuration.
 - Build the jar using Gradle Build Tool by executing the following command in the project root dir

   ```